runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

 In the next post I will perform this analysis outlining interesting relationships between the myriad of college statistics now contained in my dataset.
 In the mean time, I challenge you to:
-* collect your own data from the College Scorecard API,
+* Collect your own data from the College Scorecard API
-* give me feedback on any issues you run into,
+* Give me feedback on any issues you run into, and
-* and prepare to analyze the data yourself!
+* Prepare to analyze the data yourself!